 So what are some entrepreneurial characteristics for the successful entrepreneur mindset?
-After thinking about this long and hard, and looking at the most successful entrepreneurs that I know directly, that I know through my network, and that I know about, I came-up with this list.
+USC summarises the traits of an entrepreneur as being; Love, Confidence, Openness to Experience and Rebellion.
+After thinking about this myself long and hard, and looking at the most successful entrepreneurs that I know directly, that I know through my network, and that I know about, I came up with a list of mine own.
 I’m sure it isn’t comprehensive, but I do see all of these characteristics in successful entrepreneurs.
 There may be some overlap on some of these characteristics, but I have kept all 15 because there are sufficient differences that cover different aspects of a person’s character and personality.
 If you’re a budding entrepreneur but you’re struggling to balance business with web hosting concerns, contact hostiserver who can take over to help you re-focus.

 Every successful entrepreneur, and, in fact, every successful person that I know is smart.
 They may not have an IQ of 160, but some do.
 When I say smart, they are of above average intelligence, and most have higher education, many with advanced degrees.
 I know, Bill Gates was a college dropout.
 Of course he was attending Harvard University at the time!
 I’d say Bill Gates is pretty smart.